imwrite

 — Unit for image resolution

-(default) | 'meter'
+(default) | "meter"

-Unit for image resolution, specified as the comma-separated pair consisting of
+Unit for image resolution, specified as "unknown"

 or